-Travelling can be a nightmare if you are wheelchair bound.
+Traveling can be a nightmare if you are wheelchair-bound.
 A lot of extra planning unfortunately is still needed especially when travelling abroad.
 Luckily, accessibility has come to the forefront of most European Cities, and Berlin is no exception.
-Below are some accessibility tips and tricks to help make your visit to Berlin as stress free and as possible as well as more economical, and easier to get around while there.
+Below are some accessibility tips and tricks to help make your visit to Berlin as stress-free and as possible as well as more economical, and easier to get around while there.

 1. Stay in East Berlin, close to the tourist attractions.

 If you have limited mobility, the best thing to do is to stay near the tourist attractions.
 The Reichstag, the Brandenburg Gate, Checkpoint Charlie, the Berlin TV Tower, the Topography of Terror, Unter den Linden, and all the museums on Museum Island are located here.
 This will cut down on traveling on public transportation as well as usually be far more accessible overall.